Hurricane Gabrielle (2025): Azores

-Post-Tropical Cyclone Gabrielle near the Azores during the evening of September 25.
+Ex-Gabrielle near the Azores during the evening of 25 September.

 A hurricane watch was issued for the Azores on 22 September, which was later upgraded to a warning on the 24 September.
 The IPMA issued orange and yellow alerts for all of the Azores.
 Flores and Corvo were placed under a red alert for precipitation.
 Terceira, Faial, Pico, São Jorge, and Graciosa were placed under a red alert for wind and rough seas.
 Orange alerts were eventually issued for the eastern islands.
 Schools and government buildings in the central and western Azores were closed for Gabrielle.
 Ports in Madalena, Lajes, and Horta were closed.
 The Regional Civil Protection Service organized rescue teams, medical units, and supplies in high-risk communities.

 Flight plans were interrupted from 25 to 27 September in the Azores.
 Azores Airlines cancelled flights from Ponta Delgada to Terceira and Lisbon.

 Overall, Gabrielle inflicted generally minor damage in the Azores.
 Serra de Santa Bárbara, located in the mountains of Terceira Island, reported wind gusts of 115 mph (185 km/h).
+At lower elevations, the highest gust was 96 mph on Faial.
 Sustained winds on Pico dos Santos de Cima, on São Miguel, reported sustained winds of 78 mph (125 km/h).
-The highest rate of rainfall was recorded of Graciosa at 21 mm per hour.
+The highest rate of rainfall was recorded of Graciosa at 21 mm per hour, totaling 60.9 mm throughout.
 Waves attained heights of 10 to 18 m.
 Across the islands, trees fell, structures collapsed, and roofs were damaged.
 Sixteen people were displaced due to Gabrielle including four on São Jorge, three on Faial, and one on Graciosa.
 An aerodrome on Graciosa was damaged, inhibiting flights.
+Two hundred structures sustained minor roof damage.